my-language-skills/simple-clean-content/README.md

 # Simple Clean Content

-* Contributors: tooulakis13, colomet, davideC00
+* Contributors: @colomet, @tooulakis13, @davideC00
 * Donate link: https://opencollective.com/mylanguageskills
-* Tags: wordpress, wordpress-plugin, tinyMce-editor, tinyMce-editor-custom-button, remove-text-formating, remove-text-styling
+* Tags: tinyMce-editor, tinyMce-editor-custom-button, remove-text-formating, remove-text-styling, cleaning, delete, wordpress plugin
-* Requires at least: 4.6
+* Requires at least: 3.0.1
 * Tested up to: 4.9.9
-* Requires PHP: 5.2.4
+* Requires PHP: 5.6
 * Stable tag: 1.1
-* License: GNU 3.0
+* License: GPLv3 or later
 * License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
+* Gutemberg: NO compatible

 Add a button on the tinyMCE editor toolbar, that by clicking it, removes all styling from the content of a post.